HotCakeX/Harden-Windows-Security/Wiki posts/Miscellaneous/Overrides for Microsoft Security Baseline.md

 ## 8. Enable Microsoft Defender exclusion lists to be visible to Local Admins

-This [policy](https://learn.microsoft.com/en-us/windows/client-management/mdm/defender-csp#configurationhideexclusionsfromlocaladmins) is located in the following Group Policy path
+Disables this [policy](https://learn.microsoft.com/en-us/windows/client-management/mdm/defender-csp#configurationhideexclusionsfromlocaladmins) which is located in the following Group Policy path

 ```
 Computer Configuration\Administrative Templates\Windows Components\Microsoft Defender Antivirus\Control whether or not exclusions are visible to Local Admins